Lebanese Armed Forces: 2011–2017 Syrian Civil War spillover in Lebanon

-2024 Israeli invasion of Lebanon
+2024 Lebanon War

-On 1 October 2024, Israel invaded Lebanon as part of the Israel–Hezbollah conflict.
-The Lebanese Armed Forces did not enter in direct combat against Israel Defence Forces, instead retreating to about five kilometres from Lebanon's southern border with Israel.
-On December 3, 2024, It was announced that the army will recruitment new soldiers for combat units.
+On 1 October 2024, Israel invaded Lebanon as part of the 2024 Lebanon War.
+The Lebanese Armed Forces did not enter in direct combat against Israel Defense Forces, instead retreating to about five kilometres from Lebanon's southern border with Israel.
+On December 3, 2024, It was announced that the army will start recruitment for new soldiers for combat units.
 The process will continue up until January 3, 2025.
 On December 8, 2024 it was reported that the Lebanese Cabinet approved deployment of forces south of the Litani river.
-On January 7, 2025 units of the Lebanese army began to deploy in Southern Lebanon, following the withdrawal of Israeli troops from Ras Naqoura, Alma Al-Shaab, Tayr Harfa in Tyre, Beit Lif in Bint Jbeil, and other towns across the western and central sectors.
-This comes as part of coordinated efforts with the United Nations Interim Force in Lebanon (UNIFIL) and the committee supervising the ceasefire agreement (Mechanism).
+On January 7, 2025 units of the Lebanese army began to deploy in Southern Lebanon, following the withdrawal of Israeli troops from Ras Naqoura, Aalma ash-Shaab, Tayr Harfa in Tyre, Beit Lif in Bint Jbeil, and other towns across the western and central sectors.
+This comes as part of coordinated efforts with the United Nations Interim Force in Lebanon (UNIFIL) and the committee supervising the ceasefire agreement mechanism.